-Measuring and diagnostics panel $M \not \square \Pi$, via keyboard and display (LCD and LED), performs system operation control, checks the alarm origin, battery current/voltage capacity and distribution, network voltage and system parameters, enabling parameter entry.
+Measuring and diagnostics panel $M\square\Pi$ , via keyboard and display (LCD and LED), performs system operation control, checks the alarm origin, battery current/voltage capacity and distribution, network voltage and system parameters, enabling parameter entry.

-2.2.2 System operation in the event of network supply termination
+2.2.2 System operation in the event of network supply termination is battery provided.

-In situation of total termination of network supply or unstable network voltage (exceeding the allowed range of 176V - 253V), rectifiers are switched off and the entire consumer supply is battery provided.
+In situation of total termination of network supply or unstable network voltage (exceeding the allowed range of 176V - 253V), rectifiers are switched off and the entire consumer supply